engsunflower/WikiKid/README.md

 # WikiKid

 **WikiKid** is a web application that simplifies Wikipedia articles to a 4th-grade comprehension level.
-It leverages the power of a Wikipedia package, the GPT-4 API, and a Flask-based backend, with HTML and JavaScript for the frontend.
+It leverages the power of Wikipedia - a python library, the GPT-4 API, and a Flask-based backend, with HTML and JavaScript for the frontend.

 ## Demo